Manufacturing (F) (GMP)

 OMS

-You must register in the Organisation Management Service (OMS)-database of the European Medicines Agency (EMA), otherwise we, as the Veterinary Medicinal Products Unit (BD), cannot process your manufacturing license or certificate (MIA), your wholesale license (WDA), or your registration for the veterinary raw materials register in this database.
-If you are not registered with the OMS, you will not be visible in the European database for manufacturers, importers and wholesalers (EudraGMDP).
-More information about OMS can be found on Organisation Management Service (OMS).
+An organisation must have registered with the Organisation Management Service (OMS) database of the European Medicines Agency (EMA).
+If not, the Veterinary Medicinal Products Unit cannot process the manufacturing licence or certificate (MIA/GMP), the wholesale licence (WDA) or the registration for the veterinary starting materials register in the European database (EudraGMDP).
+An organisation that is not registered with the OMS will not be visible in the European database for manufacturers, importers and wholesale suppliers (EudraGMDP).